 The Principal is the Accounting Officer and works closely with both the other Directors and the senior staff of Huish Episcopi Academy.
 The day-to-day management of Huish Episcopi Academy resides with the Principal who has overall responsibility for the Academy.
-The Principal is responsible for establishing a senior management team, including the Vice Principal, Business Manager, Assistant Principals and Associate Members (also Heads of House).
+The Principal is responsible for establishing a senior management team, including the Vice Principal, Business Manager and Assistant Principals.